dirdr/beavops/README.md

 ## Your own Containers

-Add _Traefik_ essential labels to your containers, i writing inside a _docker compose_ file
+Add _Traefik_ essential labels to your container, i recomand using a _docker compose_ file

 ```yaml
 labels: